eik-lib/sink-gcs/README.md

         private_key: '[ ...snip... ]',
     },
     projectId: 'myProject',
+}, {
+    ...options...
 });
 ```

 This constructor takes the following arguments:

  * `storageOptions` - Object - A Google Cloud Storage [storage options object][gcs-storage-options] - Required.
+ * `options` - Object - Other options related to storage and behavior - Optional.
     * `writeTimeout` - Number - Timeout, in milliseconds, for write operations to the sink - Default: `30000` - Optional.
     * `writeGzip` - Boolean - If files should be written with gzip compression - Default: `false` - Optional.
- * `sinkOptions` - Object - An options object for the sink - See properties below - Optional.
- * `sinkOptions.rootPath` - String - Root directory for where to store files in the GCS bucket - Default: `eik` - Optional.
+    * `rootPath` - String - Root directory for where to store files in the GCS bucket - Default: `eik` - Optional.
- * `sinkOptions.bucket` - String - Name of the bucket to store files in - Default: `eik_files` - Optional.
+    * `bucket` - String - Name of the bucket to store files in - Default: `eik_files` - Optional.

 ## API